 After what has been an undoubtedly fantastic year in television and film, the 2020 awards season is finally kicking off in Hollywood, starting with today’s Golden Globes announcements.
 Unfortunately, some of the year’s best titles, silver or small screen, were shockingly excluded from the all-star lineup, including the horror film Us.
 But have no fear — the Jordan Peele masterpiece will be getting the flowers it deserves after all.

 In Us, we encountered a terrifying story in which the world’s citizens were stalked and brutally murdered by their underground doppelgängers, called Tethers.
 Lupita Nyong’o brilliantly played both the film’s protagonist Adelaide and her bloodthirsty Tether, Red, and her performance left audience in abject terror.
 (Personally, I was legitimately unable to sleep for days after watching Us in theaters...
 I had to unfollow Nyong’o on Instagram.)

 The African American Film Critics Association (AAFCA) crowned Us the winner in this year’s Best Film category.
 Us also took home the gold for the Best Director, and its Best Actress Lupita Nyong’o took the organization’s breath away for her dual roles in the March blockbuster.

-Along with other works helmed by people of colour (Taika Waititi’s Jojo Rabbit), women (Greta Gerwig’s Little Women) and people who identify as both (Ava DuVernay’s When They See Us), Us has been largely ignored in the mainstream awards conversation so far, despite totally dominating the cultural landscape when it was released in the spring.
-Still, the AAFCA's celebration of the horror film — and Nyong'o's performance in particular — just goes to show that even though it's unfortunate women and and people of colour have to honour themselves, truly good art will always get the recognition that it deserves.
+Along with other works helmed by people of color (Taika Waititi’s Jojo Rabbit), women (Greta Gerwig’s Little Women) and people who identify as both (Ava DuVernay’s When They See Us), Us has been largely ignored in the mainstream awards conversation so far, despite totally dominating the cultural landscape when it was released in the spring.
+Still, the AAFCA's celebration of the horror film — and Nyong'o's performance in particular — just goes to show that even though it's unfortunate women and and people of color have to honor themselves, truly good art will always get the recognition that it deserves.